roblouie/gameboy-emulator/README.md

 npm run serve
 ```

-### Using
-Presently interface is extremely basic as emulator is being worked on.
-Click "Choose File" to select a rom
-in .gb format.
-Arrow keys are dpad, Enter is Start, a is A, b is B. Nicer UI and controller support to be
-added when emulator is farther along.

 ### Emulator Test Status
 There are various test roms for GameBoy emulators to test accuracy.
 So far fully passing tests are: